Dual-energy X-ray absorptiometry: United States

-The quality of DXA operators varies widely.
-DXA is not regulated like other radiation-based imaging techniques because of its low dosage.
-Each US state has a different policy as to what certifications are needed to operate a DXA machine.
+The regulation of DXA operators varies widely.
+DXA is not regulated like other radiation-based imaging techniques due to its low dosage.
+Each US state differs regarding the certifications needed to operate a DXA machine.
 California, for example, requires coursework and a state-run test, whereas Maryland has no requirements for DXA technicians.
 Many states require a training course and certificate from the International Society of Clinical Densitometry (ISCD).

 Australia

-In Australia, regulation differs according to the applicable state or territory.
-For example, in Victoria, an individual performing DXA scans is required to completed a recognised course in safe use of bone mineral densitometers.
+In Australia, regulations differ according to the state or territory.
+For example, in Victoria, an individual performing DXA scans is required to complete an approved course in safe use of bone mineral densitometers.
 In NSW and QLD a DXA technician only requires prior study in science, nursing or other related undergraduate study.
 The Environmental Protection Agency (EPA) oversees licensing of technicians, however, this is far from rigorous and regulation is non-existent.